rajat2004/MapReduce-GPU/Pi-Estimation/v2/README.md

 ## Monte Carlo Pi Estimation using Map-Reduce (V2)

-Customized Map-Rduce implementation.
+Customized Map-Reduce implementation.
 Improvements -

 1. Replace key-value pairs with a single array of `bool` and use `thrust` for summation reduction

     What this does is it removes the unnecessary sorting step (single key for all), and therefore the sequential reduce step running over all the pairs.
 The results from the mapping phase are stored in a boolean array (no need of keys), `true` if point lies inside circle, `false` otherwise.
 This also has the benefit of reducing a lot of code.

 2. Generating random numbers on GPU using `cuRAND`

     This didn't give good results, and initializing took much more time than the rest.
 Implementation and results can be seen in [`pi-curand`](https://github.com/rajat2004/MapReduce-GPU/tree/pi-curand) branch.

-#### Results
+### Results

 For reference, using generic Map-Reduce template -